No Devotion: Formation and Johnson's departure (2014–2015)

-Lostprophets broke up in October 2013, following the conviction of frontman Ian Watkins for child sex offences.
+Ian Watkins, singer of the Welsh group Lostprophets was arrested in Wales during December 2012 on multiple charges, including possession of indecent images of children being stored on his computer as well as the attempted rape of a one month old baby.
+Watkins ultimately pled guilty in November 2013 and was sentenced to 29 years imprisonment, and about this same time Lostprophets broke up.

 According to bassist Stuart Richardson, the band launched themselves into new music as quickly as possible, to separate their legacies from Watkins.
 In April 2014, the former members of Lostprophets formed No Devotion.
-Thursday frontman Geoff Rickly confirmed in an interview on Radio Cardiff that he would be working with the remaining Lostprophets members on their new project through his own label, Collect Records, and described their new music as being influenced by Joy Division, New Order, and The Cure, although he did not confirm that he was going to be joining the band.
+Then-former Thursday frontman Geoff Rickly confirmed in an interview on Radio Cardiff that he would be working with the remaining Lostprophets members on their new project through his own label, Collect Records.
+Rickley described their new music as being influenced by Joy Division, New Order, and The Cure, although he did not confirm if he was going to be joining the band.

-On 1 May 2014, it was announced that the former Lostprophets members would continue to make music with Rickly replacing Watkins as their new vocalist, with Rickly saying that they "deserved a second chance".
+On 1 May 2014, it was announced Rickly would officially join the new group as lead vocalist, with Rickly saying the former Lostprophets members "deserved a second chance".
 On 1 July, the band unveiled their debut single "Stay", along with another song titled "Eyeshadow", as well as details of a short four-date tour taking place in Cardiff, Manchester, London, and Glasgow.
 Ahead of the first performances, the band confirmed that they would not continue playing music from the Lostprophets discography.
 The band's first live performances received positive reviews from critics and fans.

 On 18 August 2014, No Devotion announced that they would be opening for Neon Trees on their First Things First tour.
 However, the tour was abruptly cancelled as a result of a significant heart surgery for Neon Trees bassist Branden Campbell.

 On 6 October 2014, on the BBC Radio 1 Rock Show, Daniel P. Carter premiered the band's second single, "10,000 Summers", along with the B-side "Only Thing".
 Johnson left the band later that month, feeling that he would be unable to fulfil commitments to the band.
 The decision was made in 2014 but was not made public until January 2015, with former Bloc Party drummer Matt Tong completing the recording of their first album, and Phil Jenkins of Kids in Glass Houses joining as a live member.

 In January 2015, they embarked on their second UK tour, taking place in Bristol, Birmingham, Southampton, Reading, and London, supporting Gerard Way on three of the dates.

-On 30 June, the band announced they would be releasing their first album, titled Permanence, in September, and released two songs titled "Death Rattle" and "Addition".
+On 30 June, the band announced they would be releasing their debut album, titled Permanence, in September, and released two songs titled "Death Rattle" and "Addition".